Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Introduction

-Through our experiment, we show that using Vega-Lite specifications in conjunction with our prompting techniques for LLMs yields NL datasets of high fidelity.
-Specifically, we have generated L1/L2 captions \cite{lundgard2021accessible}, utterances with different phrasings (command, query, question) \cite{srinivasan2021collecting}, questions with varying types (lookup/compositional, visual/non-visual, open-ended) \cite{kim2020answering, hoque2022chart}.
-We assessed the accuracies of both the chart semantics and L1/L2 captions.
-We also measured the within- and cross-distribution metrics of utterances and questions compared to the benchmark datasets~\cite{srinivasan2021collecting, kim2020answering}.
+To test VL2NL, we generated L1 captions that simply describe how the chart encodes data, L2 captions that describe the statistical properties of the data in a chart~\cite{lundgard2021accessible}, utterances for chart generation \cite{srinivasan2021collecting}, and questions for chart question answering \cite{kim2020answering, hoque2022chart}.
 Our experiments showed that the accuracy of the analyzed chart semantics and generated L1/L2 captions is 89.4\% and 76.0\%, respectively.
-For the semantic diversity, the generated and paraphrased NL datasets had greater diversity in terms of 4.75 out of 6 within-distribution metrics on average.
+Moreover, the generated and paraphrased NL datasets showed greater syntactic diversity in terms of 4.75 out of 6 within-distribution metrics on average.
+Last, we demonstrate the application of our NL datasets in finetuning experiments, and the use of VL2NL in both fully-automatic and mixed-initiative modes within an interactive system for real-world scenarios.

-The main contributions of our work are summarized as follows: \begin{itemize} \item We present an LLM framework to generate various NL datasets leveraging guided discovery to synthesize relevant chart semantics accurately; \item We introduce a score-based paraphrasing technique to enhance the syntactic diversity of NL datasets; \item We propose a collection of 1,981 real-world Vega-Lite specifications that are highly diverse and complex compared to the benchmarks. \end{itemize}
+The main contributions of our work are summarized as follows: \begin{itemize} \item We collect 1,981 real-world Vega-Lite specifications that are diverse and go beyond simple charts; \item We present 3-stage NL dataset generation framework for visualizations powered by LLMs that employs guided discovery and score-based paraphrasing; \item We perform quantitative and qualitative analysis on the NL datasets generated by our framework. \end{itemize}